Axou89/TownFarming/game.md

 It contains the following information :
 - Timer
 - Resources owned
-- Upgrades farming zones
+- Upgrades farming zones button
-- Build farming zones
+- Build random farming zones button

 ## Animation
 The farming zones are animated.

-## Music
+## Sound effects
 Chill background music.

-## Additional features
+## Additional features to be implemented
 - Change the window size as you want
 - Change the volume of the music
 - Add new farming zones